 Frequently Asked QuestionsWhat is a Spinner in this context?

 a centre piece (yoke or hub) that holds the prop blades in a folding propeller.
-Generally a spinner is just a rotating aerodynamic fairing to help the air flow smoothly.
+For non-e-gliders a spinner is just a rotating aerodynamic fairing to help the air flow smoothly.

-The blades are held extended when the motor is running by centrifugal force and fold back against the glider fuselage when the motor stops to reduce drag and improve glide efficiency.What are the parts of a Spinner?
+The blades are held extended when the motor is running by centrifugal force and fold back against the glider fuselage when the motor stops due to aerodynamic drag.
+This significantly reduces drag and improves glide efficiency.What are the parts of a Spinner?

 Electric folding spinner assemblies usually consist of